|« PreviousNext »|

 AWS generates reports of estimated charges that provide details of AWS usage for accounts.
 You can obtain reports that show usage at both monthly and hourly granularity.
 These reports also display usage by accounts linked to a payer account for consolidated billing customers.

-The following sections describe the monthly and detailed billing (hourly) reports, discuss ways they can be used to understand your AWS costs, and lists the columns available in each report.
+The following sections describe the monthly and detailed billing (hourly) reports, discuss ways they can be used to understand your AWS costs, and list the columns in each report.

 You can download a monthly report of your estimated AWS charges from the Account Activity page.
 For consolidated billing customers, this report is currently available only to the payer accounts and includes activity for all the accounts linked to the payer account.
 Linked account owners can obtain the monthly report only from the payer account owner at this time.

 The report contains line items for each AWS product and operation the account uses.
 The estimated report is updated multiple times per day.
-Monthly reports are available for previous months by selecting the statement period.
+You can see monthly reports for previous months by selecting the statement period.

 Detailed billing reports provide line items for every hour (or partial hour) of AWS activity for an account.
 For consolidated billing customers, the report displays a line item for all AWS usage by linked accounts and the payer account.
 The term for this set of accounts linked to a payer account is the consolidated billing account family.
 You see two line items for all usage in the detailed billing reports for consolidated billing accounts.
 One line belongs to the payer and represents the charge for the usage.
 The other line belongs to the linked account and is an allocation of cost from the payer account charges to the linked account.
 The topic Blended Rates for Consolidated Billing Accounts explains this allocation process in detail.